Samata (NGO)

 Samata is an India-based non-governmental organization that focuses on advocacy and development issues among tribal communities in Andhra Pradesh.
-Samata helps tribal groups address problems of land alienation, displacement, and political dis-empowerment.
+Samata aims to help tribal groups address problems of land alienation, displacement, and political dis-empowerment.
 Its mission is to uphold the traditional, constitutional, and human rights of the tribal or adivasi people.
 Samata focuses primarily on projects in the tribal villages of East Godavari and Vizag districts in the state of Andhra Pradesh, India.
 This region forms a part of the Eastern Ghats range of mountains.

-History of Samata

-Samata achieved NGO status in 1990 and has become one of the primary advocates for tribal and adivasi rights in India.
-It continually expanded as an organization, taking on new campaigns and issues as the demand for its services grew in the 1990s and into the new millennium.

-Beginning

-In 1987 Samata was formed to mobilize groups of tribal and rural youth against exploitation by non-tribal people and address the government's negligence towards villages of Mallapuram, East Godavari District of Andhra Pradesh.
-Samata applied tribal land protection laws to prevent further abuse of tribal land rights, and they eventually won the implementation of government programs in 49 villages of the area that led to the construction of primary schools, housing, roads, drinking water projects, and electricity grids.